High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Cf Nuclear Recoils in a CYGNUS-m Scale Vessel

 \section{$^{252}$Cf Nuclear Recoils in a CYGNUS-m$^3$ Scale Vessel}

-Following the successful characterisation and initial receptiveness to a $^{252}$Cf neutron source, the MMThGEM-Micromegas detector was transferred from the test vessel to the Kobe University C/N-1.0 vessel to enable the measurement of NRs in a full-scale detector volume of low-pressure SF$_6$.
+Following successful characterisation, the MMThGEM-Micromegas detector was transferred from the test vessel to the Kobe University C/N-1.0 vessel to enable the measurement of NRs in a full-scale detector volume of low-pressure SF$_6$.
 The C/N-1.0 vessel, shown on the left of \autoref{fig:bento}, is a CYGNUS-m$^3$ scale vessel \cite{Vahsen2020} with back-to-back 1.6 m x 1.6 m x 0.5 m volumes.
 It can accommodate up to 18 small R\&D readout planes mounted on nine panels per side.
 The MMThGEM-Micromegas was installed centrally via the panel-compatible vessel door assembly.

 After installation, the C/N-1.0 vessel was evacuated and filled with 40 Torr of SF$_6$; this marks the first instance in which such a large volume of low pressure SF$_6$ has been utilised.
-Once filled, V$_{in}$, V$_{out}$ and the micromegas mesh voltages were once again set to -1900 V, 100 V, and -530 V while the cathode was set to -18.55 kV; to replicate the field strengths used in \autoref{sec:GasGain}.
+Once filled, the field strengths were set to the optimised high gain settings of Configuration A (see \autoref{tab:field_configurations}) to observe the low energy NRs expected form the $^{252}$Cf source and take advantage of the gain calibration conducted in \autoref{sec:GasGain}.
 The $^{252}$Cf source was then placed externally in front of the central panel with a z-axis offset of 12.6 cm from the instrumented TPC volume, as illustrated on the right of \autoref{fig:bento}.

 Events were acquired over the course of 13 hours and 1210 events were successfully captured.
 Two notable example events from the exposure can be seen in \autoref{fig:NR_Event_Inspection_Kobe}.
 The successful observation of events in such a large volume of low pressure SF$_6$ is a significant step forward for demonstrating the MMThGEM-Micromegas detector as a scalable readout technology for a future CYGNUS search.